Housing market loses some steam, eyes still on BoE

 That was slower than 8.7 percent in March and below the 9.1 percent forecast in a Reuters poll.

+There have been other signs of the housing market losing steam.
+Mortgage approvals fell more than expected for the second month in a row in March, suggesting the introduction of stricter lending rules was having an impact.

 But house prices remain elevated and are expected to rise further.
-April data from mortgage lender Nationwide last week showed British house prices posting their biggest annual rise since the start of the financial crisis.
+Data from mortgage lender Nationwide last week showed British house prices posting their biggest annual rise since the start of the financial crisis in April.

 The RICS survey showed the housing rebound was spreading across the country, with East Anglia and the South East showing the biggest rise in prices over the past three months.